Seagreens Food Capsules 60

 This pack is a 1 month supply.

-In older age and to address health conditions and nutrition deficiencies, professional advice may be helpful before using higher daily amounts.
+In older age and to address health conditions and nutrition deficiencies, professional advice may be helpful before using higher daily amounts (up to 10/day over short periods).

 Safe in permanent daily use for any age and health condition.

-Widely used for comprehensive dietary completeness every day, and at higher levels in nutritional therapy.
+Just 1 gram per day of the world's best seaweeds provides comprehensive dietary completeness every day.
 Contributes to healthy digestion, metabolism, circulation and cognition, all subject to research since 2008 with many published scientific papers.

 British Isles and Nordic region.
 The best seaweed species are found in different locations.
 Seagreens has developed 5 food certified remote harvesting locations and production facilities in England, Iceland, Ireland, Norway and Scotland.